bthate/botlib/README.rst

  [Install]
  WantedBy=multi-user.target

-then add the botd service with:
+then copy the bin/bot to /usr/local/bin and add the botd service with:

 ::

+ > sudo cp bin/bot /usr/local/bin
- > systemctl enable botd
+ > sudo systemctl enable botd
- > systemctl daemon-reload
+ > sudo systemctl daemon-reload

 to configure the bot use the cfg (config) command, use sudo for the system daemon and without sudo if you want to run the bot locally: